 Are you willing to learn a language?
 Be careful the more rural and further out of Europe you go if not.
 A lot of countries today have locals that will speak English, but it is respectful and will probably avoid a lot of problems if you can at least meet them halfway.
 The more you use it, the easier it will become to master.
 And then there are countries like China, Colombia, and Russia where English isn’t a common language.
-All of the examples given have a less than 10 per cent of the population speaking English.
+All the examples given have less than 10 per cent of the population speaking English.

 You will gain confidence in your new environment that will come with language and will be less likely to be ripped off.
-Make sure to look up colloquialisms as well since every city will have their own dialect and slang.
+Make sure to also look up colloquialisms since every city will have their own dialect and slang.
 This can confuse things.
 Remember when all the kids started saying “YOLO”?

 The social norms

 It would be helpful for day-to-day life and establishing relationships to understand the social norms of a country.
 The locals likely won’t scrutinize you as much as the kids on the playground did, but you don’t want to ruin a relationship with something bigger than rubbing your chopsticks together, which would suggest to your host that you think they bought cheap and splintered chopsticks.
 Did you know a thumbs up is considered as one of the worst non-verbal insults in Iraq or Iran, akin to flipping them off?
 TikTok is abuzz with conversations on why the Scots/Irish/Welsh hate being called English.
 Knowing the basics can help you avoid a simple gesture that can be taken the wrong way.
-There are some eastern countries where a shake of the head means “yes”.
+In some eastern countries, a shake of the head means “yes”.

 And then there is the issue of laws.
 Singapore has strict cleanliness policies, and they are proud of it, which means chewing gum is banned and being caught chewing gum would get you a fine.
 In Venice, the pigeons taking over has caused the government to fine anyone feeding the birds.